thinkpos2022/Python-Programming/README.md

-# This repository is used for practicing Python coding.
+# This repository is used for practicing Python